logicalclocks/logicalclocks.github.io/docs/user_guides/fs/provenance/provenance.md

 ## Introduction

-Hopsworks feature store allows users to track provenance (lineage) between storage connectors, feature groups, feature views, training dataset and models.
+Hopsworks feature store allows users to track provenance (lineage) between storage connectors, feature groups, feature views, training datasets and models.
 Tracking lineage allows users to determine where/if a feature group is being used.
 You can track if feature groups are being used to create additional (derived) feature groups or feature views.

 You can interact with the provenance graph using the UI and the APIs.